Heather M. Young, Ph.D., R.N., F.A.A.N.

 Dean and Professor, Betty Irene Moore School of Nursing

-A nurse leader, educator, scientist and nationally recognized expert in gerontological nursing and rural health care, Heather M. Young is associate vice chancellor for nursing and founding dean of the Betty Irene Moore School of Nursing at UC Davis.
+A nurse leader, educator, scientist and nationally recognized expert in gerontological nursing and rural health care, Heather M. Young is the Dignity Health Dean’s Chair for Nursing Leadership and founding dean of the Betty Irene Moore School of Nursing at UC Davis.
+She also serves as the associate vice chancellor for nursing at UC Davis.

 Young is a UC Davis alumna, graduating in 1981 with a bachelor’s degree in Dietetics followed by an Associate Degree in Nursing from Sacramento City College and a Bachelor of Science in Nursing degree from Southern Oregon State College.
 She then went on to the University of Washington, where she earned a Master of Science in Nursing degree with a specialty in gerontology and a Doctor of Philosophy in Nursing Science.

 In addition to her extensive academic and research background, Young practiced in critical care and as a geriatric nurse practitioner in community-based, long-term care.
 Previously, she directed the John A. Hartford Center for Geriatric Nursing Excellence at Oregon Health and Science University and, prior to that, she held a joint appointment on faculty at the University Of Washington School of Nursing and as the chief operations officer for a retirement community company.